plexoos/offline-hft/hft/README.md

     cp offline/hft/StRoot/StEvent/StIstLadderHitCollection.h   StRoot/StEvent/
     cp offline/hft/StRoot/StEvent/StIstSensorHitCollection.cxx StRoot/StEvent/
     cp offline/hft/StRoot/StEvent/StIstSensorHitCollection.h   StRoot/StEvent/

+    # According to Xin simulation jobs cannot use the pixel survey geometry
+    # from the STAR database due to improper default setting of the simulation
+    # timestamp...
+Hence, one need to use the local files from CVS:

+    mkdir -p StarDb/Geometry
+    cp -r offline/hft/StarDb/Geometry/pxl StarDb/Geometry

     # The following new submodules can aslo be copied to your local StRoot but
     # you may chose to link them instead